-After around 4 hours of walking, they were spotted by a police helicopter close to the village of Buzeta, and were told to walk back down the hill, where a white municipal van was waiting for them, and they were apprehended by 3 municipal officers in black uniforms.
+After around 4 hours of walking, they were spotted by a helicopter, the respondent recalls as belonging to the police, close to the village of Buzeta, and were told to walk back down the hill.
+Respondently, a white municipal van was waiting their for them, and they were apprehended by 3 officers in black uniforms, which the respondent assumes to work for the municipality.
 Upon the arrival of the officers, the respondent’s wife who suffers from regular seizure attacks started having a seizure and was lying on the ground unconscious for the whole time without receiving any kind of medical attention.

-The 3 officers then made a call, and while waiting for the special force officers to arrive, every group member’s phone was confiscated.
-According to the respondent they went through all their private photos and videos while laughing together.
+The 3 officers then made a call, and while waiting for what the respondent recalled to be special force officers to arrive, every group member’s phone was confiscated.
+According to the respondent, they went through all their private photos and videos while laughing together.

 After a while, a white van described by the respondent as the “deportation van” arrived.
 A female officer in dark blue uniform searched every group member very thoroughly, and in a way that is described by the respondent as “very violent and inappropriate“.
 She also searched inside the baby’s diaper, and violently turned the unconscious woman on her sides to search her body, upon finding a phone in her pocket, the officer then hardly slapped the respondent two times for not surrendering his wife’s phone earlier.

 “They were mocking her and laughing, while she was lying there unconscious, saying it’s all fake”